 “How else could we run a daily case and death count, devoid of all balancing context, for twenty months?”

-America’s beloved Dr Fauci was more empirically focused and measured in his response: “You know, I said contrasting things about wearing masks, due to the amount of truth people are ready to handle at different times.
+America’s beloved Dr Fauci was more empirically focused and measured in his response: “You know, I said contrasting things about wearing masks, on account of how much truth people are ready to handle at different times.
 But now it’s safe to say their ubiquity shows how panic has taken hold and simply works to lock in and multiply fear.”

-The changing perspective on everything from anxiety to mortal horror is a profound relief to many who had become increasingly concerned about departing from accuracy and common sense when reporting figures or outlining rationales.
+The newly enhanced perspective on everything from anxiety to mortal horror is a profound relief to many who had become increasingly concerned about departing from accuracy and common sense when reporting figures or outlining rationales.

 “It’s like a Copernican revolution in the ethics of science,” said Paul Kelly, Australia’s Chief Medical Officer.
 “I was deeply grateful to learn that information only exists to cause alarm.
-Knowing this liberates everybody in a position of influence to gush outright propaganda.”
+Knowing this liberated everyone in a position of influence to gush outright propaganda.”

-“It also warrants rejection of safe treatments that may be effective, as that can only help to increase hysteria.”
+“It also warrants rejection of safe treatments that may be effective, as that only helps to increase hysteria.”

 Then he leant in smiling… “It’s easy to do this when your role licenses claims about scientific data.
-For instance, when India beat the virus with ivermectin I just said “no evidence.”
-It thrilled me to see journalists excoriate well-informed dissenters merely by quoting that all-purpose and dirt-cheap token of denial.
-But the main thing is that it did some tangible good, by making a serious difference in the fight for panic.”
+To cite a typical instance, when India beat the virus with ivermectin, I just said “no evidence.”
+To be frank, it was thrilling to watch the press obliterate eminent dissenters with nothing but a quote of that all-purpose and dirt-cheap token of denial.
+But the real importance was how it made a positive, tangible difference in the fight for panic.”